compulim/botframework-directlinejs-speech/README.md

 1. `npm ci`
 1. `npm start`
 1. Start modifying `/src/index.js`
-   - When you save the file, make sure Babel and Webpack compile successfully
+   - When you save the file, make sure Babel and Webpack both compile successfully
 1. Navigate to http://localhost:5000/

 ### Modifying the bot